 • Service providers and third-party vendors

-Organizations with less than 10 employees and organizations that generated under $5 million in gross annual revenue from New York operations over the past three years are given limited exemptions.
+Organizations with fewer than 10 employees and organizations that generated under $5 million in gross annual revenue from New York operations over the past three years have limited exemptions.

 Cybersecurity policy regulations